HidekiiRyuga/E-commerce-prototype/README.md

 ## Future Plans

-- Add CSS for styling and responsive design.
+- Add further CSS for styling and responsive design.
 - Implement JavaScript for interactive features such as shopping cart and product filtering.

 ## Contact